MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/design-and-build-runbooks.md

 ## Testing your runbook

-After you build a runbook, you can test it before it is run in production.
+After you build a runbook, you can test it before it's run in production.
 To test, you use the **Runbook Tester** which you start in the **Runbook Designer**.
 The **Runbook Tester** lets you run the runbook to view the Published Data from each activity.
 You can run through the entire runbook, step through each activity one at a time, or set breakpoints at certain activities.

 > [!IMPORTANT]
 > Runbook Tester actually performs each activity within the workflow.
 The steps are not performed in a simulated or virtualized environment.
 All the connections referenced in the runbook are live and fully functional.
 So any activities that modify or destroy data in connected systems cause that data to be modified or destroyed.
 For example, if you use the **Query Database** activity to **DROP TABLE ImportantTable**, it actually deletes the **ImportantTable** from the instance of Microsoft SQL Server.